-- 1 lb strawberries, fresh or defrosted from frozen
+- 1 pound strawberries (fresh or defrosted from frozen)

 1. Prepare an 8x8 pan by lining it with aluminum foil or parchment paper and spraying it with nonstick cooking spray.

 2. Place the strawberries in a blender or food processor and process until very well pureed.